 Like any technical skill in the game it takes hours of repetition and courage not only to try a bike but to get a quality strike in.

-Do You Perform a Bicycle Kick From a Pass or Do You Set It Up Yourself?
+Do You Hit A Bicycle Kick From A Pass Or Do You Set It Up Yourself?

 Bicycles like passes or shots come in different shapes, styles and forms.
 A lot of it depending on the service of the ball and the positioning of the player.